abuiles/ember-101/testing.md

 });
 ~~~~~~~~

-The second test we want to add is that the application stays on the
+The second test we want to add checks that the application stays on the
-new page if we click save without adding any field and that an error
+new page if we click save, without adding any fields, and that an error
 message is displayed:

 {title="Tests new friend: tests/acceptance/friends/new-test.js", lang="JavaScript"}